daniel-wrench/reynolds_scales_project/README.md

         - ELM2: Electron moments, with raw cadence of 3s
         - PM: Proton and alpha particle moments, with raw cadence of 3s
     - MFI: Magnetic field instrument
-        - H2: Magnetic field vector measurements, with raw cadence of 0.092s
+        - H2: Magnetic field vector measurements, with raw cadence of 0.092s $B_x,B_y,B_z$
-- OMNI: Plasma parameters at L1, collated from multiple NASA spacecraft.
-Used to compare with some of our values.
-- WDC-SILSO: World Data Center repository of sunspot number dataset.
+clark- WDC-SILSO: World Data Center repository of sunspot number dataset.

 ### Missing data
 If there is more than 10% missing data for any of the consitutent time series for a given interval, the value for that interval is set to missing.
 Gaps smaller than 10% are handled with linear interpolation.
 Overall, we find